A New Parents’ Guide on Returning to Work

 Perhaps your career requires working nights and weekends, but you want to switch to a more regulated schedule as a new parent.
 Communication with your employer is key when returning to work after having a baby.
 Let your employer know your needs, such as the need for a private space to pump breast milk, a flexible schedule, or time off for doctor appointments.
 It’s also important to discuss your work responsibilities and make any necessary adjustments to accommodate your new schedule.

 Daisy Wademan Dowling, the founder and CEO of Workparent, suggests the following to new parents: “Be up front with your boss.
 Maybe not on your first day back, but at some point, you need to have an honest and up-front conversation about the new realities of your life as they relate to your job.
 Acknowledge that the next few weeks may be bumpy — your emotions may be all over the map — but make it clear that you are still fully committed to your job and organization.
 Think about what you need from your employer and how to make your new situation work best for you.
 Bring up projects you’d like to be considered for and work travel that you’re willing to do or not do.
 You need to proactively own your story; the more you can control, the better.”
 (Source: Harvard Business Review).

 Invest in a High-Quality Child Care Program

-In order to fully focus on your career, you want to be certain that your precious bundle of joy is in good hands.
+In order to fully focus on your career, you want to be certain that your precious bundle of joy is in good hands, especially as a new parent.
 Here at Kiddi Kollege, we offer comprehensive infant care programs at several locations throughout Johnson County, including Overland Park, Olathe, Leawood, and Lenexa.
 Your child can begin their Kiddi Kollege journey as early as six weeks of age and grow with us all the way through their pre-K graduation ceremony!